 Four months ago, I announced that I had a third book in the works.
 Today this book has a title: Double Meaning.
 I hope to publish it via CreateSpace by November 2018.
 Details to follow.
 Meanwhile, check out the new design of the blog.

 In Please Follow Me, Jean Baudrillard sees a familiar game in a new light.

 Consider one of life’s original situations: that of a hide and seek game.
 What a thrill to be hidden while someone’s looking for you, what a delightful fright to be found, but what a panic when, because you are too well hidden, the others give up looking for you after a while and leave.
 If you hide too well, the others forget you.
 You are forced to come out on your own when they don’t want you anymore.
 That is hard to take.
 It’s like turning too fine a phrase, so subtle that you are reduced to explaining it.
 Nothing is sadder than having to beg for existence and returning naked among the others.
 Therefore, it’s better not to know how to play too well; it’s better to know how to let others unmask you and to endure the rule of the game.
 Not too fast, not too late.
 (85)

-When I was a child, an angry boy masquerading as my best friend bullied and abused me when nobody was looking.
+When I was a child, an older boy who claimed to be my friend bullied and abused me when nobody was looking.
 For example, after defeating me in a game of basketball, he’d hold me down and call me his bitch.
 Things only got worse from there.

 I learned that it is safer to not play at all—to stay inside and curse the game, resent the players, refuse to participate.

 I can’t say if trauma caused my depression, but it certainly didn’t help matters.
 Whatever its origins, depression is my default state, and my body won’t let me forget it.
 I’m tired all the time and spend hours in bed, hiding in plain sight.